The spectral gluing theorem revisited

 In analogy with the extended Whittaker category construction (see \cite{Outline}, \cite{ext-whit}), the gluing components $I(G,P)$ should be regarded as categories of Fourier modes and $\gamma$ should be regarded as a Fourier decomposition.
 For instance, the category of $G$-Fourier modes $I(G,G)$ coincides with $\QCoh(\LSG)$.

-Thus, musically speaking, the difference between $\ICoh_\N(\LSG)$ and $\QCoh(\LSG)$ resembles the difference between a guitar with $2^{\rank(G)}$ strings and a guitar with only one string.\footnote{However, it must be said that the key corresponding to $P=G$ is \emph{by far} the most important one, as it corresponds to the non-degerate Whittaker coefficient.}
+The present work originates from the observation that such Fourier decomposition is imperfect, in that $\gamma$ is not essentially surjective.
+The goal of this paper is to correct this imperfection by identifying exactly which collections of Fourier coefficients belong to the essential image of $\gamma$.